-Income obtained by a permanent establishment that is transferred abroad is subject to a supplementary tax at the rate of 19%.

-The tax does not apply to income obtained in Spain through a permanent establishment by an entity which is tax-resident in another EU Member State or in a state with which Spain has signed a tax treaty (unless otherwise provided in the tax treaty).
+- Income obtained by a permanent establishment that is transferred abroad is subject to a supplementary tax at the rate of 19%. - The tax doesn't apply to income obtained in Spain through a permanent establishment by an entity which is tax-resident in another EU Member State or in a state with which Spain has signed a tax treaty (unless otherwise provided in the tax treaty).